Back to main site www.coloraid.de

 When you got a recorder without any information from the previous owner about the material setup, it's usualy best you simply measure the installed filters using your densitometer and also keep a record of all material settings saved inside the recorder.
 Each LVT recorder is slightly different and as a result one recorder setup might not work with another.
 However you can often (not always) use another recorders setup as orientation and make a guess about what material settings are good for you.
 For instance take the settings from the material sheet example as orientational reference.

 As described in the LVT instructional manual, when calibrating the film recorder for a given aim file, the calculated calibration LUT should result in output values of 100-400 at the low end, and 1800-3500 in the high end.
-Based on experience with my own calibration software I would rather recommend 150-400 at the low and 20000-3200 in the high end as there are otherwise visible problems you can run into when using a too low/high output value.
+Based on experience with my own calibration software I would rather recommend 150-400 at the low and 2000-3200 in the high end as there are otherwise visible problems you can run into when using a too low/high output value.
 The .dmp files written by the LVTUIS software during a successfull calibration does list the output values.
 So the job of the material setting and filter installed is to ensure that the output values are within an optimal range and maximum print speed.
-This requires an optimal filter that balances the three colors.
+This requires an optimal color filter that balances the three colors.
 An additional neutral filter if needed and small adjustments to the drum speed should get the LUT output values in the wanted range.
 The neutral filter choosen should result in a drum speed close to the maximum of 15 in order to keep printing time low.
 When getting a recorder it usualy takes 2-5 films in order to find a material setting and filter that works.
 For a person without much experience and a recorder that requires changes to its material settings, this usualy means you might spend 2-3 days to setup the recorder the first time.
 It easily becomes a lot more if you have no idea what your doing or the used film processing is unstable/faulty.
 From my experience, half the pro E6 labs fail to provide a decent stable and correct film processing.

 [ToDo: List filter/material setting differences between slide films....]